Polycystic kidney disease (PKD) is a rare, genetic disease that causes damage to the kidneys and can lead to kidney failure.

 There are two main types of PKD:

-- Autosomal recessive PKD - this type is a much more rare and severe form that is caused by a genetic defect inherited from both parents.
+This type is a much more rare and severe form that is caused by a genetic defect inherited from both parents.
 The condition is usually detected during an ultrasound before birth and some infants do not survive the first month of life.

 Autosomal dominant PKD is caused by a gene defect that is inherited from one parent.
 Autosomal recessive PKD is caused by a gene defect that must be inherited from both parents.